CSUwangj/ZDaily/content/2020-12-01-Daily-Challenge/index.md

 if we know where every possible word begin, we can solve problem easily and quickly, so we should consider how to compute them quickly.

-if we use brute force, time complexity is because amount of words is $O(s\times n\times m), worst case there will be about 1e9 times computing so it's not acceptable.
+if we use brute force, time complexity is because amount of words is $O(s\times n\times m)$, worst case there will be about 1e9 times computing so it's not acceptable.

 but `n` is small, so if we use KMP to get start positions, time complexity will be $O(m\times max(s, m))$